International Travel and COVID-19

 Natural disasters and climate

-Know the avalanche risk levels – French administration (French only)
+- Familiarise yourself with the avalanche risk levels - French administration services

 - Follow the instructions of local authorities

-Forest fires often occur during the summer months, particularly on the Mediterranean coast and in Corsica.
+Forest and maquis fires often occur in summer, particularly on the Mediterranean coast and in Corsica.

 - monitor local media for up-to-date information on the situation